-Biarritz is an incredible city.
-Not only because of its beauty but also because of its culture.
-There are many places you should not miss if you come to visit the Bask Country.
-Guéthary, Bayonne, Saint Jean de Luz, Espelette or La Rhune are all must-sees but you can’t leave this region without visiting Biarritz.
-I share with you my favourite spots to discover the must-do’s in Biarritz.
+Biarritz is an incredible little city in the Basque Country in France.
+You will not only fall in love with the beauty of this place but also with basque culture (surfing and chilled vibes guaranted !).
+There are many places you should not miss if you come to visit the Bask Country : Guéthary, Bayonne, Saint Jean de Luz, Espelette or La Rhune are all must-see places.
+But you can’t leave this region without discovering all the amazing things to do in Biarritz !
+I share with you all my favourite spots to experience the city like a local.
 A perfect itinerary mixing activities and chilling times.

 Visit the Halles de Biarritz and taste the gastronomy of the South West region